KaruroChori/enance-amamento/README.md

 Compared to meshes or voxels, SDFs have $\infty$[^1] resolution.
 This is similar when comparing rasterized images against vector formats like SVG[^2].
 Thanks to SDFs, several interesting operations which are hard to describe in terms of meshes, have a much simpler and elegant representation:

-- Boolean operators like union and intersection of parts, including soft variants are reduced to $min$/$max$ functions.
+- Boolean operators like union and intersection of parts, including soft variants are reduced to $min$ or $max$ functions.
 - Normal calculations can be exactly resolved via symbolic methods.
 - Periodic repetitions
 - Extrusion and revolutions